kubernetes/enhancements/keps/sig-api-machinery/2339-storageversion-api-for-ha-api-servers/README.md

 ###### Does enabling the feature change any default behavior?

 Enabling the feature will enable a new API in the apiserver, but this should not change any behaviors for existing workloads in the cluster.
+The new filter on the API server's handler chain may result in failed requests if traffic is routed to the API server before it has reported ready.

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?